 Most of the theatre work I make is for spaces other than theatres that celebrates the everyday.
 I have an affection for creating work in places and ways that might attract people who don’t usually go to the theatre, particularly for village halls.
 Places in which the theatre company are the visitors and which are familiar to the audience.
 Latterly I have begun to become as interested in working with others to make work for these same spaces, to share those possibilities.
 Of the 70 plus new works I have made in the past 25 years these are a few that I am least unhappy with:

 in praise of elephants

-apparently elephants gestate for 20 months which comes as no surprise to me as this play has sat with me for about five years. in the end it became something i am very proud of.
+this play sat with me for about five years. in the end it became something i am very proud of.
 I think it is a piece about the lies we willingly believe.
-The greatest delight has been forming new artistic collaborations – Catherine Ireton, who is both an astonishing singer and maker of theatre, Simon McCorry, who made all the videos and Nell Ranley who held the whole thing together.
+The greatest delight has been forming new artistic collaborations – Catherine Ireton, who is both an astonishing singer and maker of theatre, Simon McCorry, who made all the videos and Nell Ranney who held the whole thing together.

 For one night only

 a play about friendship and belonging by Dipo Agboulage that toured nationally, twice, with a black African cast to village halls.
 It said more about what we share as it did about the things that make us different and was both delightfully and provocative.